» Residential Electrical Wiring: Guide to Home Wiring

 Notice: Installing additional electrical wiring should be done according to local and national electrical codes with a permit and be inspected.

-Wiring a Garage Light
+Electrical Wiring for a Garage Light

 - Dustin, series and parallel wiring are often misunderstood because there are a few different applications where these methods are used.
 One is with the supply of electrical power, the other is the connections to electrical devices.